 Margins are applied as loans from the Margin Accounts using the Margin Management feature.
 The amount to be loaned depends on user's maintenance margin and leverage times choosen and users are able to loan up to 2 times amount of the maintenance amount.
 Risk Rate = (Wallet Balance/Loaned Amount x 100%).

-Users are able to repay loans in parts but in that case, interest must be paid first.
+Users are able to repay loans in parts but in that case, their interest must be paid first.

 Plus500 is a licensed broker platform that works like the already popular eToro, allowing trading of CFD instruments on shares, indices, options, ETFs, forex, commodities and cryptocurrencies.
 For those customers interested in crypto CFD trading on Plus500, the world's most popular cryptocurrencies are available for trading: Bitcoin, Ethereum, Bitcoin, Ethereum, Litecoin, NEO, Ripple XRP, IOTA, Monero, Stellar, EOS, Bitcoin Cash ABC, Cardano, and Tron.